Liberty

 I made this call three weeks ago and it changed my life.

 Immediately, I felt an enormous burden lift off my shoulders.
-The feeling of lightness has persisted.
+The feeling of lightness, of freedom from the past, has persisted.

 I understand that my mother is the same person as she was before.
-I heard her trying to please me during the phone call, which is how she always was when I was confident and didn’t need her.
+I heard her trying to placate me during the phone call, which is how she always was with me when I was strong and confident and didn’t need her.
+When I did need her, when I was vulnerable, she was cruel.

-Since the phone call I see her with more clarity and with much greater compassion.
+Since the phone call I see her with more clarity and with greater compassion.
 And I haven’t wavered in how I perceive her.
 From the human-experience-point-of-view I see her at the age at which her trauma ended her emotional growth, around five years old.
-In general, I see her as a being of light.

 I have been visualizing both my mother and father in bright, white light.
-That light, the substance of the universe, is also my substance and the substance of each of them.
-That light that is in each person, no matter how deeply it is hidden.
+That light, the substance of the universe, is within me and in them and in each person, no matter how deeply it is hidden.
+The more a person cannot touch on their own true nature of light and innocence, the harder it is to perceive it in them.

 My resolve to forgive all has been put to the test already and I’m certain the tests will continue.